ca-leb/brain-assessment/README.md

 I would deploy this in the cloud with AWS S3 and AWS Lambda, a fully managed service that runs code without provisioning or managing servers.
 It would automate the generation of CSV data files on the cloud, instead of locally (Jupyter Notebook).

 Firstly, I would create and configure a new AWS Lambda function, using the Python script from the `main.ipynb` file, that processes the data and generates the CSV data files.
-I would also configure the function input and output by specifying the input and output format for your Lambda function.
+I would also configure the function input and output by specifying the input and output format for the Lambda function.
 For example, the input could be a message containing any necessary parameters or settings for the function, and the output could be a response indicating whether the function completed successfully and the filenames of the generated CSV files.

 Next, I would create and configure the S3 buckets.
 The new S3 buckets will be used to store the input data files, and the generated CSV data files respectively.
 The input data files would then be uploaded to the S3 bucket using the AWS Management Console or the AWS CLI.